Andrewsr220a/Banking-and-Voter-Polls-Analysis/README.md

 # Python Challenge
 ## PyBank

-### In this challenge,I was tasked with creating a Python script for analyzing the financial records of my company.
+### In this challenge, I was tasked with creating a Python script for analyzing the financial records of my company.
 I reviewed a set of financial data called budget_data.csv.
 The dataset is composed of two columns: Date and Profit/Losses.
 (Thankfully, the company has rather lax standards for accounting so the records are simple.)
 I've created a Python script that analyzes the records to calculate each of the following:

 - The total number of months included in the dataset